iSoron/uhabits/docs/BUILD.md

 **Step 4: Compile the source code**

-1. Navigate to the directory `uhabits/android`
+1. Navigate to the directory `uhabits`
 2. Run `./gradlew assembleDebug --stacktrace`

-If the compilation is successful, a debug APK will be generated somewhere inside the folder `uhabits/android/uhabits-android/build/`.
+If the compilation is successful, a debug APK will be generated somewhere inside the folder `uhabits-android/build/`.
 Currently, the full path is the following, but it may change in the future:

-    ./uhabits/android/uhabits-android/build/outputs/apk/debug/uhabits-android-debug.apk
+    ./uhabits-android/build/outputs/apk/debug/uhabits-android-debug.apk

 The APK can be installed using the tool `adb`, which should have been automatically installed at `/opt/android-sdk/platform-tools/adb` during compilation of the project.